Tin Machine 1991-1992 “It’s My Life” World Tour Era

 🎤 Artist: Tin Machine

-🗒️ Note: The band relocates to Brittany, France, for final rehearsals.
-The choice of the small Théâtre Chateaubriand reflects Bowie’s desire for a stripped-back, theatrical yet gritty European tour experience.
+🗒️ Notes: The band relocates to Brittany for final production rehearsals.
+The choice of the intimate Théâtre Chateaubriand reflects Bowie’s desire for a stripped-back, theatrical yet gritty European tour experience, far removed from the stadium spectacles of his previous decade.

 European Club Invasion – October 1991